kbrsh/moon/src/doc/about.md

 ## Conclusion

-In Moon, an application is just a function with inputs and outputs handled by drivers.
+In Moon, an application is a function with inputs and outputs handled by drivers.
 The concept's simplicity allows for a fast implementation with a small footprint, both of which constantly get overlooked in web development today.
 Functional programming brings clarity and composability to applications, and single state trees can lead to a clear mental model of a complex application.
 It also leads to a minimal API, required only to initialize a functional application in the imperative browser environment.

 In essence, applications run on the Moon while drivers update the Earth.